* UK's FCA finds "areas of serious concern" in CFDs

 IG Group said in a statement that it complies with the applicable rules and FCA guidance and that the FCA's latest review has no new financial implications for its business.

-CMC Markets declined to comment but analysts at Peel Hunt said the FCA's concerns had already been addressed by CMC in advance of the European Union's MiFID II rules which took effect last week to enhance investor protection and transparency in the bloc.
+Analysts at Peel Hunt also said the FCA's concerns had been addressed by CMC in advance of the European Union's MiFID II rules which took effect last week to enhance investor protection and transparency in the bloc.
 They said the regulatory impact on the spreadbetting sector's largest players was limited.

-Other agencies are also scrutinising the market and last month the European Securities and Markets Authority said it was considering restricting the marketing, distribution or sale to retail clients of CFD products.
+Other agencies are also scrutinizing the market and last month the European Securities and Markets Authority said it was considering restricting the marketing, distribution or sale to retail clients of CFD products.